SOLVM/solvm/content/work/slaw.md

 image = "/uploads/clients/slaw/slaw-nav.jpg"
 template = "fm_layer_browser"
 [[layers]]
-head = "Fixup"
+head = "The Fix"
 template = "fm_layer_content"
 text = "As you can see, we killed the columns and used layers instead.
-Using layers enable the viewer to focus on one thing at a time.
-This helps the viewer interact with your site at a comfortable pace without competing content.\n\nWe put the entire navigation under a menu button at the top of the screen.
-This navigation disappears when you scroll downwards, but it instanly appears once you start to scroll back up.
-This way, the visitor never needs to scroll all the way back to the top of the site to navigate.\n\n## Google Analytics\n\nWe used Google Analytics to tell which pages in the website recieved the most traffic.
-We found that Apply page and the About page were the two most popular pages in the site by far.
-As a result, we designed the homepage to allow teens to apply to the program, and we included an info section about SLAW for those looking for quick info about the program.
-Google analytics is a great tool for making informend decisions when redesigning a website."
+Using layers allows viewers to focus on one thing at a time and helps them interact with your site at a comfortable pace without competing content.\n\nWe put the entire navigation under a menu button at the top of the screen.
+This navigation disappears when you scroll down, but it instantly appears once you start to scroll back up, thereby adding convenience.\n\n## Google Analytics\n\nWe used Google Analytics to tell us which pages of the old website received the most traffic.
+After finding that the \"Apply\" and \"About\" pages were most popular, we designed the homepage to allow teens to apply to the program, and we included a section about SLAW that provided high-level info about the program.
+With the help of Google Analytics, we were able to make informed decisions that guided the website redesign."
 [[layers]]
 image = "/uploads/clients/slaw/slaw-bldg.jpg"
 template = "fm_layer_image"